 Stay in touch

 The best way to stay in touch and keep up to date on IDS Alumni news and events is to join the IDS online alumni network, an exclusive members-only platform.
-Launched in April 2016, the online network provides a secure and exclusive online networking platform for postgraduate alumni, students and IDS staff that can help you connect with old friends, make new and potentially important contacts, and stay in touch with IDS and IDS alumni wherever you are.
+The online network provides a secure and exclusive online networking platform for postgraduate alumni, students and IDS staff that can help you connect with old friends, make new and potentially important contacts, and stay in touch with IDS and IDS alumni wherever you are.
 The online network:

 - Helps you to build your professional network